labcraft.dev/privacy

 Technical data

-Information collected automatically as you use the site — such as cookies and session identifiers, aggregate usage analytics, and standard server logs (which may include IP addresses).
+Information collected automatically as you use the site — such as cookies and session identifiers, limited information stored in your browser (including a coarse record of how you first reached the site), pseudonymous product analytics, and standard server logs (which may include IP addresses).
 See Cookies below.

 Communications